View Featured Session Now: Turning Vision into Reality: Implementing AI for Denials Management

 The healthcare industry is rapidly evolving—particularly for payers, who have already embraced artificial intelligence (AI) in their denials strategies—and with it, the need for providers to also embrace smarter, more effective revenue cycle management (RCM) technologies.

-A recent standing-room-only panel session hosted by Aspiron at the 2024 HFMA Annual Conference explored how some perceptive hospitals and health systems are leveraging AI, machine learning (ML), and automation to address challenges in the revenue cycle.
+A recent standing-room-only panel session hosted by Aspirion at the 2024 HFMA Annual Conference explored how some perceptive hospitals and health systems are leveraging AI, machine learning (ML), and automation to address challenges in the revenue cycle.
 The session, titled “A Practical Approach to Using AI, ML, and Automation in Revenue Cycle,” brought together experts from leading healthcare organizations to share their insights and experiences.

 The panel included industry leaders Brad Tinnermon, Senior Vice President of Finance and Shared Services at Kaiser Permanente; Edna Buffington-Price, Vice President of Revenue Cycle at Community Health Services; Ted Syverson, former Vice President of Revenue Cycle at King’s Daughters Medical Center; Spencer Allee, Chief AI Officer at Aspirion; and Jim Bohnsack, Chief Strategy Officer at Aspirion.